blindnet-io/product-management/refs/schemas/priv/scenarios.md

 ## A Complex Journey of a Data Capture

 A Data Capture MAY end up being shared among several Systems.
 We illustrate this on an example.
-System A and System B are a part of the same Organisation, while System C is a part of a Partner Organisation.
+System A and System B are a part of the same Organization, while System C is a part of a Partner Organization.

 This complex scenario may take place under different [authentication](#authentication), [automation](#automation), and [response](#response) scenarios.
 For the sake of clarity of the diagram, we don't include all the possible options.
 We also abstract Privacy Compilers and interactions with them, as well as Data Consumers and DPOs.